 How is the Training structured?

-The NYVC Voice Teacher Training and Certification consists of 6 sections: Lecture, Observation, Personal Study, Teaching, Listening, and Mentorship.
+The NYVC Voice Teacher Training and Certification consists of 6 sections: Lecture, Observation, Teaching, Listening, Mentorship, and Personal Study.

 LECTURE